Driftwood Public Library

 Driftwood Public Library, Distad Reading Room

-Winter Solstice is the official first day of winter and has been a special moment of the year for many centuries.
-Cultures around the world have marked this occasion in many diverse ways as a time of hope and reflection.
+Winter Solstice is the official first day of winter and has been a special moment of the solar year for many centuries.
+Cultures around the world have marked this occasion in many diverse ways as a time of hope, reflection, and renewal.

-Our Winter Solstice Celebration is open to all ages and will include musical performances, readings, poetry, skits, and dancing that connects us to the winter season.
+Our Winter Solstice Celebration is open to all ages and will include musical performances, readings, skits, poetry, and dance that honor the winter season.

 Interested in performing with music or the spoken word?